 Before straightening the teeth, an orthodontist will provide an in-depth consultation that includes x-rays, impressions, and an examination of your mouth, teeth, and jaws.
 Only then is it possible to come up with a treatment plan that will perfectly address your needs.
-Boxed aligners, on the other hand, provide a “one size fits all” approach to straightening that may or may not provide you with the results you desire.
+Boxed aligners like smile direct club, on the other hand, provide a “one size fits all” approach to straightening that may or may not provide you with the results you desire.

 Skipping the consultation can result in other negative consequences, including:

 - Failing to identify oral health issues such as loose crowns or cavities, which should be addressed prior to straightening.

 - Overlooking conditions such as Temporomandibular Joint Disorder (TMJ) that might affect your final results.